Skip to contents

 One common problem with multi-state models for intermittently-observed data is that the likelihood surface is awkwardly shaped.
 When using msm, this can lead to the optimiser appearing to “converge”, but to a local optimum, or “saddle point”, rather than the true global maximum of the likelihood.
 Symptoms of this problem may include very large confidence intervals (which happens here if fnscale is not set), or a warning related to the Hessian matrix being non-invertible.
 More seriously, there may be convergence to the wrong optimum but with no obvious symptoms - this can only be detected by running the optimiser many times with different initial values.

 An advantage of the Bayesian estimation methods used here is that after sampling, we can see the full shape of the posterior distribution.
-In this example, the posterior is skewed for all the model parameters, and there is evidence that it may be “multimodal”, i.e. has several peaks.
+In this example, if we had used MCMC (fit_method="sample" rather than fit_method="optimize"), we could observe that the true (non-approximated) posterior is skewed for all the model parameters, and may be “multimodal”, i.e. has several peaks.
+Though that would be much slower to run.